wp-plugins/search-by-sku-for-woocommerce/readme.txt

 3. No configuration required :)

 == Changelog ==
+= 0.6.1 =
+0.6.0 had issues working with Relevanssi search plugin, this update provides compatibility once again.

+* Compatibility with Relevanssi search.
+* If you use [Relevanssi](https://wordpress.org/plugins/relevanssi/) and the Search by SKU plugin you may find some of the Woocommerce widgets such as the layered nav do not work 100% correctly.

+If you feel you / your clients have benefited from the plugin, [please consider a donation :)](http://www.mattyl.co.uk/donate/)
 = 0.6.0 =
 Minor release functionally - Major release development wise :)